 1. By 2030, develop at least 3 innovative technologies to TRL 6 to provide CO2 neutral/sustainable energy2 to meet the increasing energy demand (estimated at 70 TWh) of the industry, followed by at least 1 innovative technology every 5 years (TRL 6).

-2. Develop at least 2 innovative technology to TRL 6 for transport and storage of energy2 by 2030, with at least 1 innovative technology to TRL 6 every 5 years thereafter.
+2. Develop at least 2 innovative technologies to TRL 6 for transport and storage of energy2 by 2030, with at least 1 innovative technology to TRL 6 every 5 years thereafter.

-1 Both hardware and software solutions (technologies, innovative algorithms for system integration and control)
+1 Hardware and software solutions (technologies, innovative algorithms for system integration and control)

 2 Electricity, heat and other energy vectors.